interior of colosseum in Rome

 The guide comes by and tells us to have our passports out and ready to show the ticket takers.
 What?
 I don’t have my passport with me although fortunately I do have my driver’s license.
 I ask the guide if that will do.
 Yes.
 Phew.

 Another five minutes goes by and the first group of four finally leaves the booth.
 They are looking weary but relieved.
-I’d love to ask them what went down, but of course I don’t dare risk losing my place in lines.
+I’d love to ask them what went down, but of course I don’t dare risk losing my place in line.

 The next group steps forward.
 I take to counting to gauge how long they stay at the booth.
 Sixty seconds, another sixty, another sixty…five minutes and they’re done.
-Another ten minutes goes by during which the time a few more groups get to the booth and the several minutes step away, tickets in hand.
+Another ten minutes goes by during which time a few more groups get to the booth and then several minutes later step away, tickets in hand.
 Their per wait time is marginally decreasing.
-Progress is being made.

 My Turn Getting Tickets for the Colosseum